Accreditation Stages 2 to 4

 There is no better solution to gaining track experience than repeatedly riding sessions at the approriate level, and time spent on track riding with others whilst fully learning the skills and techniques will make for a much more positive experience riding in the larger groups on our SQT sessions.

-Please note: The blue, pink and green slips “awarded” through the process are retained by reception, not given to you directly to keep.
-If you do not progress from one slip to another within six months of receiving your last slip, then you will need to revert back to Stage 1 sessions and commence the process once more.
+From stage 2 onwards if you do not progress from one stage to another within six months then you will need to revert back to Stage 1 sessions and commence the process once more.

 Accreditation STAGE 1